Miley Cyrus: Sexuality and gender

-Cyrus came out as pansexual to her mother at age 14 and has said: "I never want to label myself!
+Cyrus came out to her mother at age 14 and has said: "I never want to label myself!
 I am ready to love anyone that loves me for who I am!
 I am open."
-In June 2015, Time magazine reported she is gender fluid.
-She was quoted as stating she "doesn't relate to being boy or girl, and I don't have to have my partner relate to boy or girl."
-Cyrus stated she is "literally open to every single thing that is consenting and doesn't involve an animal and everyone is of age".
+In June 2015, Time magazine reported that she identified as gender fluid.
+She said she "doesn't relate to being boy or girl, and I don't have to have my partner relate to boy or girl", adding that she is "literally open to every single thing that is consenting and doesn't involve an animal and everyone is of age".

 Cyrus is a supporter of the LGBT community.
-Her song "My Heart Beats for Love" (2010) was written for one of Cyrus's gay friends, while she has since claimed London to be her favorite place to perform due to its extensive gay scene.
-Cyrus also has an equals sign tattooed on her ring finger in support of same-sex marriage.
-After her 2018 marriage to a man, Cyrus went on the record to state she still identified as queer.
-She is the founder of the Happy Hippie Foundation, which works to "Fight injustice facing homeless youth, LGBTQ youth and other vulnerable populations".
+Her 2010 song "My Heart Beats for Love" was written for one of her gay friends, and she has since said London is her favorite place to perform due to its extensive gay scene.
+Cyrus has an equals sign tattooed on her ring finger in support of same-sex marriage.
+After her 2018 marriage to Liam Hemsworth, Cyrus went on record to say she still identified as queer.
+In 2014, she founded the Happy Hippie Foundation, which works to "fight injustice facing homeless youth, LGBTQ youth and other vulnerable populations".

 Veganism

-Cyrus was a vegan and had stopped eating animal products since 2014.
-In September 2020, Cyrus revealed on The Joe Rogan Experience that she had to switch to a pescatarian diet after suffering from omega-3 deficiency, saying "I've been a vegan for a very long time and I had to introduce fish and omegas into my life because my brain wasn't functioning properly."
-Cyrus further revealed that she cried when eating her first fish after her vegan diet, saying "I cried for the fish … it really hurts me to eat fish.”
-Her decision to quit being vegan sparked backlash from the vegan and vegetarian community and physicians who accused Cyrus of "abandoning her vegan diet" and spreading misinformation about omega-3 in plant-based diet, which can be found in various plant-based sources and dietary supplements.
+Cyrus became a vegan and stopped eating animal products in 2014.
+In 2020, she said on The Joe Rogan Experience that she had to switch to a pescatarian diet after suffering from omega-3 deficiency: "I've been a vegan for a very long time and I had to introduce fish and omegas into my life because my brain wasn't functioning properly."
+Cyrus said she cried when eating her first fish after her vegan diet, saying "I cried for the fish ... it really hurts me to eat fish."
+Her decision to quit being vegan sparked backlash from people in the vegan and vegetarian community, who accused Cyrus of "spreading misinformation about omega-3" and "abandoning her vegan diet".